cedaro/grunt-wp-i18n/README.md

 #### options.cwd
 Type: `String`
 Default value: `''`
+Example value: `'release'`

 The directory that should be internationalized.
 Defaults to the project root, but can be set to a subdirectory, for instance, when being used in a build process.
 Should be relative to the project root.

 #### options.domainPath
 Type: `String`
 Default value: `''`
 Example value: `'/languages'`

 The directory where the POT file should be saved.
-Defaults to using the value from the 'Domain Path' header if it exists.
+Defaults to the value from the "Domain Path" header if it exists.

 #### options.i18nToolsPath
 Type: `String`
 Default value: `'../../../../tools/i18n/'`

 Path to a local copy of the WordPress i18n tools.
 May be relative to the project or an absolute path.
-Defaults to the path where the i18n tools would exist when developing in the standard WordPress development structure from http://develop.svn.wordpress.org/trunk/
+Defaults to the path where the i18n tools exist when developing with the standard WordPress development structure at http://develop.svn.wordpress.org/trunk/

 #### options.mainFile
 Type: `String`